NGIOproject/nextgenio-docs/_build/html/_sources/user_guide/file_systems.rst.txt

 A main functionality of the data store is to allow users to make any application created object persistent in memory.
-Storing an object in this manner not only saves it for later use, but also allows the object to be called from other applications.
+Storing an object in this manner not only saves it for later use, but also allows the object to be called from other applications. dataClay is able to make use of both FSDAX and DevDAX to access NVRAM.

 The structure of dataClay consists of two main components: a logic module and the data service.
 The logic module provides centralised